Continuous access evaluation

 An IP address policy isn't evaluated before push notifications are released.
 This scenario exists because push notifications are outbound and don't have an associated IP address to be evaluated against.
 If a user selects that push notification, for example an email in Outlook, CAE IP address policies are still enforced before the email can display.
 Push notifications display a message preview, which isn't protected by an IP address policy.
 All other CAE checks are done before the push notification being sent.
 If a user or device has its access removed, enforcement occurs within the documented period.

-Guest user accounts aren't supported by CAE.
+CAE doesn't support Guest user accounts.
 CAE revocation events and IP based Conditional Access policies aren't enforced instantaneously.

-Sign-in Frequency will be honored with or without CAE.
+Sign-in Frequency is honored with or without CAE.